Gondola Shelving Installation Guide

 • Assembly sequence: base brackets and base deck first; uprights second; rails third; back panels fourth; shelves last

-• Leveling is done at the base bracket stage adjustable base legs accommodate uneven floors up to 1in variation
+• Leveling is done at the base bracket stage; adjustable base legs compensate for typical retail-floor variation (refer to the Lozier install sheet for the specific bracket's adjustment range)

 • Upright connection to base bracket: verify both front and rear tabs are fully seated before adding rail weight